What are the Different Types of Exams?

 Ear infections/other infections

 It is important that medical progress appointments are kept.
-Even if your pet appears to be back to normal, your veterinarian is the best resource to ensure that your pet is fully healed.
+Even if your pet appears to be back to normal, we want ensure that your pet is fully healed, and that the condition will not return.
 It is not uncommon for pets to miss medical progress exams, only to return with the same condition days or weeks later.

 Telemedicine Appointments

 Telemedicine refers to the practice of veterinary medicine (advice, diagnosis, treatment) which occurs at a distance using telecommunication between a veterinarian and an animal owner.
-Some examples of telemedicine consultation used at our clinic:
+Some examples of telemedicine consultations used at our clinic are:

 Medical progress examinations where a clinic visit is not needed